01 Oct 2019

 2. Credit card fraud

 There are several areas within an e-commerce website that aids as a point of interruption for a hacker to take payment and user information.
 An attacker by using malware extracts credit card information and sells the data.
-After which, the fraud is committed to mining the highest value possible through ATM withdrawals, e-commerce transactions, etc.
+After this, the fraud is committed to mining the highest value possible through ATM withdrawals, e-commerce transactions, etc.

-3. Cross Site Scripting
+3. Cross-Site Scripting

 4. SQL Injection